amingilani/auth0-user-relationships/README.md

 # Auth0 Authentication and Database Relationship

 This tutorial was for a problem I ran into, and fixed for myself.

+> As an application, I should be able to create database
+> relationships between my users and other tables but I can't
+> because I don't have a users table in my database

 There were no tutorials that addressed this particular problem, so I made my own.

+## How it works

 If I could have a conversation with Past Me, it would go something like this:

 *How do I create a relationships with my User model, if I don't actually have a User model*
 Well, make one, dummy!